Air Pollution Monitoring in our Parish

 We monitor pollution from particulates through highly accurate Purple Air monitors.

 The pollution readings from a PurpleAir monitor are uploaded to a website in real-time.
-You can look at levels of particulates pollution in Leckhampton Road and Church Road by following the links or clicking on the image below.
+You can look at levels of particulates pollution in Leckhampton Road and Bath Road by following the links or clicking on the image below.